rcedgar/tara_oceans/mapping_references/readme.txt

-FASTA and binary indexes for bowtie2 and diamond read mapping.
+FASTA references for bowtie2 and diamond read mapping.